-The Secular Library Classification system suggests that, although explicit knowledge is complex, there seems to be a semantic pattern that can be exercised to present a comprehensible system, unlike standard library classification systems, which seem to be incomprehensible, dead-end linear taxonomies.
+The Secular Library Classification system suggests a semantic pattern that can be used to present a comprehensible system of explicit knowledge, which should benefit humanity.

 General Taxonomy Nomenclature Correction

 In philosophy class, Ontology tends to be an unwitting exploration of classification theories under the auspices of the study of existence.
-In practical terms, Ontology is the entirety of recorded knowledge.
-Scholars will be surprised and probably challenge my claim, and Technology will probably be their majority opinion.
+In practical terms, Ontology is the entirety of recorded knowledge, just lacking a reliable classification system.

 A category is the unit of a taxonomy.